-Scrolls are one of my favourite treats to eat and this flavour combination is absolute perfection!
-We create a simple scroll dough, roll it out and fill it with freshly made kahitete (custard), rahipere tio (frozen raspberries) and tiakarete mā (white chocolate).
-The combination of the zingy rahipere (raspberries) with the creaminess of the kahitete (custard) and tiakarete mā (white chocolate) is absolutely divine.
-The aroma of the kāuta (kitchen) when these scrolls are baking will have people knocking on your door for a “spontaneous visit”.
-No fancy equipment needed for this recipe, it can all be made by hand with a few extra simple kitchen tools.
+We create a simple scroll dough that has a hēki (egg) and pata (butter) for richness.
+At the same time, cut through the richness by grating in kiri manarini (mandarin zest).
+Once it has risen, roll it out and fill it with freshly made kahitete (custard).
+Then, sprinkle it with rahipere tio (frozen raspberries) and tiakarete mā (white chocolate).
+The combination of the zingy rahipere (raspberries), creamy kahitete (custard) and tiakarete mā (white chocolate) is absolutely divine.
+A delicious aroma will fill the kāuta (kitchen) until the porotiti (scrolls) are golden and fluffy.
+People will be knocking on your door for a “spontaneous visit”.
+These can be all made by hand with no fancy equipment.
 Kia pārekareka te tunu porotiti – have fun making these scrolls.

 Custard, Raspberry and White Chocolate Scrolls – Porotiti Kahitete, Rahipere me te Tiakarete Mā